 I cut the magazine pages into strips, a process which I tried to make more efficient by stacking pages, but the strips were so small and the magazine paper so thick that if I combined more than 2 sheets the pages would slip, and the strips would be crooked.
 I wish I had some photos of this stage; as I finished a few pages, I gathered the strips into bundles like long leaves.
 It seemed like a lot of strips at the time, but I didn’t bother counting them.

-At a certain point the “completionist” in me took over.
+At a certain point the “completion-ist” in me took over.
 Much of this work was repetitive and rather tedious, but my goal was clear: I would make all of the sheets of paper into strips, and all of the strips into beads.
 If I had strips, they would be turned into beads, no strips left behind.
 From there I didn’t know where the project would go, and that was okay.
 I tended to watch Netflix or listen to an audiobook while I worked.
-I worked through much of the seasons of The Walking Dead this way. 🙂
+I worked through many seasons of The Walking Dead this way. 🙂

 After I cut all the strips, I began rolling them one by one on the little green winding contraption from work.
 And rolling.
 And rolling.
 For weeks, anytime I sat down at home, I was rolling beads, until I had no more strips left.
 At that point it was time to take stock of what I had.
 Most of the original color palettes were lost, but beads made from the same sheet of paper definitely looked similar.
 I grouped the bluish-greenish beads together, the turquoise ones together, the ones with a little strip of coral running through together, etc. It was at this point that I counted them: 523 beads total!